unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

      public partial record MyModel
      ```

-     Like `ImplicitCommands`, these can also be nested to opt in or out sections specific sections of the app.
+     Like `ImplicitCommands`, these can also be nested to opt-in or out sections specific sections of the app.

 1. Using factory methods

     Adding Commands via code generation is sufficient enough to probably cover all scenarios.
-However sometimes you'd want to fine-grain your Commands and declare them in an explicit manner.
+However, sometimes you'd want to fine-grain your Commands and declare them in an explicit manner.
     Commands can be built manually using the static class [`Command`](https://github.com/unoplatform/uno.extensions/blob/main/src/Uno.Extensions.Reactive/Presentation/Commands/Command.cs).
     This class provides factory methods for creating commands.